Renewal Journal 14: Anointing

 A clue to understanding the anointing is to know God.
 Knowledge can teach you about God, but you may not know God.
 Or you may know God as a distant consultant, available for a crisis.
 Or you may know God as a daily point of reference.
 Or you may know God intimately.
 Or, as is most likely, your knowing God ebbs and flows with the currents of your life.

 Often when we feel most overwhelmed or in need, we know God much more deeply, for then we depend on him.
 We come to him with deep longing and with the cry he is so quick to answer.
-On the other hand, when we are busy and very competent we often know God dimly, not realising how easily we depend on our own God-given abilities rather then on God himself, and how easily we quench or grieve the Spirit.
+On the other hand, when we are busy and very competent we often know God dimly, not realizing how easily we depend on our own God-given abilities rather than on God himself, and how easily we quench or grieve the Spirit.

 Jesus, on the other hand, lived in the full knowledge of God – not just intellectually, but totally and intimately.
 He explained his relationship with God, “The Son can do nothing of himself, but what he sees the Father do … I can of myself do nothing” (John 5:19, 30).
 Then he said the same of our relationship with him, “Abide in me … without me you can do nothing” (John 15:4-5).